SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ## Back End Server Requirements

-Spartacus uses SAP Commerce Cloud for its back end, and makes use of the sample data.
-Release 2005 is recommended, although Spartacus works with 1905 as well; the difference is in the APIs available (such as cancellations and returns and the Commerce Organization feature).
-No matter the version, the latest patch is required, as important fixes as often added that affect Spartacus.
+Spartacus uses SAP Commerce Cloud for its back end and makes use of the sample data.
+Spartacus should only be used with SAP Commerce Cloud 1905 or newer; the latest release is recommended.
+The difference between releases is in the APIs and features available.
+Newer releases of SAP Commerce Cloud contain new OCC APIs.
+For example, the B2B Commerce Organization API was added in release 2005.
+For more information on which back end releases contain which APIs, see [Feature Release Versions]({{ site.baseurl }}{% link _pages/contributing/feature-release-versions.md %})

+No matter the version, the latest patch is required, as important fixes are often added that affect Spartacus.

 For more information, see [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }}{% link _pages/install/backend/installing-sap-commerce-cloud.md %}).